dakujem/cumulus/readme.md

 A ~~set~~ pair of utilities for modern development.

+Contains:
+- `Dsn`
+	- a DSN configuration wrapper
+- `LazyIterator`
+	- an iterator that will wrap a collection provider function and only call it once actually needed

-## UrlConfig
+## Dsn

 - replace multiple ENV variables for single URL DSN strings
-- ideal for applications using multiple cloud services
+- ideal for applications using remote services

-Class `UrlConfig` is useful for connection configurations that use URL DSNs when an app needs separate config fields or PDO DSN, or when you simply want to squash 6 ENV variables into one.
+Class `Dsn` is useful for connection configurations that use URL DSNs when a PHP app needs separate config fields or a PDO string, or when one simply wants to squash multiple ENV variables into one.

 Examples:
-- JawsDB MySQL or JawsDB MariaDB on Heroku
+- database services
+- remote storage services

 What you'll get (pseudo):
 ```
- "mysql://john:secret@localhost:3306/my_db" => [
+"mysqli://john:secret@localhost:3306/my_db?lazy=true&connections=10" => [
 		username => john
 		password => secret
 		database => my_db
 		port => 3306
 		host => localhost
- 		driver => mysql
+ 		driver => mysqli
+		params => [lazy:true, connections:10]
- 		pdo => "mysql:host=localhost;dbname=my_db"
+		pdo => "mysqli:host=localhost;dbname=my_db"
 ]
 ```

 Integrates well with [DiBi]( https://github.com/dg/dibi ) or Laravel configurations.